Acacia xanthophloea | Ubulawu dream herb

 We buy our Acacia xanthophloea from a native woman who sells medicinal plants in a small market in South Africa.
 She and her family collect all the plants themselves.
 We met her through a friend who is a strong supporter of special plants in South Africa.
 She runs a small shop there and is also a teacher at a local primary school.

 We have been exchanging and buying plants for years.
 She shares her African plants and we share our South American plants.
 There are no intermediaries and everyone is happy.
 We love working this way and try to work as much as possible like this with our overseas partners.

+Ubulawu dream herbs.
 Mukanya Kude is one of the so-called “Ubulawu” dream herbs.
-This name is associated with a series of plants in southern Africa, which are used for visions and vivid dreams.
-It is said that by taking Ubulawu herbs you can communicate with the spirits of the ancestors and receive special insights and answers.
+We associate this name with a range of plants from southern Africa used for visions and vivid dreams.
+People say that by taking Ubulawu herbs you can communicate with the spirits of ancestors and get insights and answers.

-The bark is removed with a knife and bark collectors usually focus on larger-sized trees.
-The tolerance of Acacia xanthophloea to damage is high, and usually trees recover from bark removal as well as from elephant damage.
+The bark collectors remove the bark with a knife, usually from larger-sized trees.
+Acacia xanthophloea resists damage well.
+They generally recover from bark removal as well as from elephant damage.

 The Acacia xanthophloea tree is popular amongst birds for nest building.
 The thorns add extra protection against predators such as snakes.
 Elephants eat young branches and leaves, and giraffes and vervet monkeys eat leaves and pods.
 Monkeys and grey louries eat the flowers, and baboons eat the gum and green seeds.
 Insects such as bees are attracted by the yellow colour and sweet scent of the flowers and act as pollinators.